 Madonna’s favourite place to stay

-After this, we headed to Vimals’ pride and joy, a 9 bedroom private retreat, Mihir Garth.
-A favourite place to stay of Madonna, the hotel had been awarded Relais & Château status.
-It was exquisite, each room individually decorated, some with private plunge pool, others with jacuzzi.
+After this, we headed to Vimals’ pride and joy, a nine bedroomed private retreat, Mihir Garh.
+A favourite of Madonna’s, the hotel had been awarded Relais & Château status.
+It was exquisite, each room individually decorated, some with a private plunge pool, others with a jacuzzi.
 It was understated luxury, all the staff chosen for their experience and high standards, not local people sadly.
 Both hotels were set up to be as ecological as possible, no plastics, solar water heating and sourcing local ingredients wherever possible.

 Time was getting on, so we said our goodbyes and carried on to Jodhpur.
 We arrived at the Ajit Bhawan Hotel just after dusk.
 Another heritage property that is half Maharajah residence and half hotel.
 Little thatched cottages dotted around the lovely grounds, mine was on the first floor, a stunning blue themed, circular suite with balcony, overlooking the garden restaurant.
 We had been due to go to a local restaurant, but as we were late, decided to eat in the garden restaurant.
 It was a bit disappointing, as it took nearly an hour for food to arrive and some dishes were a bit standard.

 We had an early breakfast and set off for the day’s explore.
 The first stop was at the Jaswant Thada, a beautiful white marble cenotaph, guarded by noble looking gentlemen with fabulous ornate moustache.
 Apparently, the moustache is a point of pride, plus being useful to avoid sand and dust getting into the mouth.